vitorgalvao/tiny-watir-scripts/README.md

 # Collection of small ruby scripts that rely on watir webdriver

-The easiest way to get these is via [this repository](https://github.com/vitorgalvao/homebrew-tinyscripts), as the install will take care of any eventual dependencies that are not already available on your system.
+If you have [homebrew](http://brew.sh), you can get these via [this repository](https://github.com/vitorgalvao/homebrew-tinyscripts).
+Alternatively, download the scripts you wish to use and run them in your preferred manner.

 ### contagem-edp
 Script to send your energy usage to EDP